CalculiX

 - R. Felde for the acis2fbd converter.

-- Hibbitt, Karlsson & Sorensen, Inc. for allowing us to use the ABAQUS input format.
+- Hibbitt, Karlsson & Sorensen, Inc. for allowing us to use the ABAQUS input

 - R.B.
 Lehoucq, D.C.
 Sorensen and C. Yang for the ARPACK eigenvalue solver.